 Guillermo del Toro: They’re the biggest outsiders, and that’s what I celebrate and love about them.
 There’s a liberating aspect to monsters that I find, spiritually, very close to the way that I view the world.

-Rico Gagliano: Your biggest monster fan — obviously, you love Frankenstein.
+Rico Gagliano: You love Frankenstein.
 Why him specifically?

-Guillermo del Toro: The creature of Frankenstein as played by Karloff and as written by Shelley is a Miltonian figure, an outcast of paradise that was thrown into a world of pain and sensorial overload and disoriented existence by an uncaring father.
+Guillermo del Toro: The creature of Frankenstein, as played by Karloff and as written by Shelley is a Miltonian figure, you know?
+An outcast of paradise that was thrown into a world of pain and sensorial overload and disoriented existence, by an uncaring father.
 Basically, the predicament of all the human race boiled down into one.
 And when you’re 19, and when you read a book written by a teenager…

 Rico Gagliano: Shelley.